dr-jam/GameplayProgramming/PeerReview/GoodExample1-GradeB+.md

 # Feedback #

 What a wonderfully done Code Review.
-Excellent job at making the code review a personal journey as well as an informative one.
+You did an excellent job at making the code review a personal journey as well as an informative one.
 I also enjoyed how you gave examples of what you liked.
-Very geniune.
+Very genuine.
 Thank you :) (also look at the examples for properly linking.)
 ---

 ## Solution Assessment ##